Why residents don't want seasonal harvest jobs

 Tasmania's agriculture industry is hurtling towards its harvest season, but it faces a significant challenge - its seasonal workforce.

-A national report released this week showed the workforce is predicted to by 26,000 people short this year across the country, compared to previous years.
+A national report released this week showed the workforce is predicted to be 26,000 people short this year across the country, compared to previous years.

 The industry, like many others, is facing significant headwinds due to the coronavirus pandemic, but it also faces historical stigma and biases from the local jobseeker market.